Aryankpoor/Vorizon---e-commerce-site/instructions.md

 # Instructions

 ## Contributions
 All contributions should be valid for the pull request to be merged.
-Invalid contributions ccan be taken seriously and if the behaviours continues , the user may even be denied access to the repository.
+Invalid contributionscan be taken seriously and if the behaviours continues , the user may even be denied access to the repository.
 ### Valid contributions include:
 - **Fixing a typo**